Breast Reconstruction

 Frequently Asked Questions About Direct-to-Implant Breast Reconstruction and Sensation-Preserving Mastectomy

-Traditional mastectomy usually causes the loss of sensation to the some of the breast and nipple, more importantly light touch, which is protective, as well as pleasure sensation.
+Traditional mastectomy usually causes the loss of sensation to some of the breast and nipple, and more importantly, light touch, which is protective, as well as pleasure sensation.
 That is because traditional mastectomy may cut the nerves that supply sensation to the majority of the breast skin and nipple.
-The cut nerves can even cause painful sensations or rarely, neuromas.
-With sensation-preserving mastectomy, a few months after surgery sensation will start to improve.
+The cut nerves can even cause painful sensations or, rarely, neuromas.
+With sensation-preserving mastectomy, a few months after surgery, sensation will start to improve.
 The sensation will spread over the top of the breast until the area above the graft has reinnervated, which may take up to one year.
-Sensation is not normal, but is better than without the nerve graft.
+Breast sensation is not normal but is better than without the nerve graft.

-Sensation-preserving mastectomy is best performed by a team of surgeons specializing in their unique skills, in which the mastectomy surgeon and the plastic surgeon work together to dissect the nerve at the beginning of the case and prior to the mastectomy, and that nerve remains undamaged during the mastectomy.
+Sensation-preserving mastectomy is best performed by a team of surgeons specializing in their unique skills, in which the mastectomy surgeon and the plastic surgeon work together to dissect the nerve at the beginning of the case and before the mastectomy, and that nerve remains undamaged during the mastectomy.

-I believe tissue expanders are outdated and I hope that someday other centers can improve their techniques to make this a safe, commonly performed procedure.
+I believe tissue expanders are outdated, and I hope other centers can improve their techniques to make this a safe, commonly performed procedure someday.
 With a pre-pectoral implant that easily fits in place of the breast tissue, a tissue expander is not needed.

-Many women would like to avoid breast implants for reconstruction, and don’t want free flaps that take many hours and have extended recovery.
+Many women would like to avoid breast implants for reconstruction and don’t want free flaps that take many hours and have extended recovery.
 There are a few options that allow implants and long surgeries to be avoided.
-First, of course, we can chose to “go flat”, which means that the breast is closed in a long line that has a smooth contour.
+First, we can choose to “go flat,” meaning that the breast is closed in a long line with a smooth contour.
 This is also called “Aesthetic Flat Closure”.
-Here it is critical to avoid the dreaded “dog ear” or other unsightly skin bulges that ruin the result.
-Many, though, don’t want the long scar, and don’t want to be completely flat.
+Here, avoiding the dreaded “dog ear” or other unsightly skin bulges that ruin the result is critical.
+Many, though, don’t want the long scar and don’t want to be completely flat.
 For this group, we have the SWIM flap, a modification for smaller breasts that I am fondly calling the “K. Lo” after my patient who was too small for the SWIM techniques but avidly refused an implant.
-In these techniques, extra skin and subcutaneous fat is preserved and used to make a new, albeit much smaller, breast.
+In these techniques, extra skin and subcutaneous fat are preserved and used to make a new, albeit much smaller, breast.

-My SWIM breast reconstruction is an enhanced and refined version of the Goldilocks technique, but with preservation of the nipple and recruitment of any bra roll fat.
-Like direct-to-implant reconstruction, the SWIM breast reconstruction is carried out at the same time as a mastectomy, but involves creating a breast from the patient’s own existing tissue and fat instead of using an implant.
-My article, published in the Journal of the American College of Surgeons, details the procedure and proves the many benefits of this approach.
-The SWIM is ideal for larger-breasted women who want natural-looking, smaller breasts, as well as those who have undergone radiation treatments for cancer or who have multiple risk factors and health issues.
+My SWIM breast reconstruction is an enhanced and refined version of the Goldilocks technique but with preservation of the nipple and recruitment of any bra roll fat.
+Like direct-to-implant reconstruction, the SWIM breast reconstruction is carried out at the same time as a mastectomy but involves creating a breast from the patient’s own tissue and fat instead of using an implant.
+My article, published in the Journal of the American College of Surgeons, details the procedure and proves the many benefits of this approach.4 The SWIM is ideal for larger-breasted women who want natural-looking, smaller breasts, as well as those who have undergone radiation treatments for cancer or who have multiple risk factors and health issues.

 I perform more than 500 reconstruction cases each year.
 This includes Direct-to-Implant breast reconstruction, nipple reconstruction, reconstruction revisions, SWIM flaps, and fat grafting.
 Most of those cases are one-stage procedures—primary breast reconstructions done at the same time as the patient’s mastectomy—in our Beverly Hills surgery center.